townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 ## Closing comments

 As of writing this, I understand that PySide2 is not seen as having been made generally available just yet, and could perhaps be seen as being in an alpha stage.
-But they did announce that Python 2 support was dropped [here](https://github.com/PySide/pyside2/wiki) (although not officially, I was told):
+They did announce that Python 2 support was dropped [here](https://github.com/PySide/pyside2/wiki) (although not officially, I was told):

 > Why there is no PySide2 for Python 2?
 Because Python 2 extensions like PySide need to be compiled with ancient version of MS Visual C++ 9 and that means that all linked libs including Qt need to be compiled with this version.
 But Qt5, the library that PySide2 wraps, dropped support for MS VC++ 9, and code is unlikely to compile for it anymore.
 The only solution to fix this, is to help with development and funding of [https://mingwpy.github.io/](https://mingwpy.github.io/)

+This is yet another aging sign of Python 2.x.
+Personally, I'm developing with Python 3.5 as the interpreter of choice in my IDE and I make sure my code is backwards compatible with Python 2.7, which is actually very easy for the most part.
+I think that the [FVX Reference Platform](http://www.vfxplatform.com) should plan ahead (starting now) for a move onto Python 3.5 as there are great reluctancy in the industry towards this move.
+It'll involve a lot of code porting, yes, but with enough headsup time this shouldn't be blocking such a move.
+In a developer's world, this is how it works.
+You can't hold on to old code forever.

-Since the Github repository is basically abandoned, I'd suggest you create a user account with The Qt Company and start checking out the repository over at Qt, where apparently the real action is:
+Since the old PySide Github repository is basically abandoned, I'd suggest you create a user account with The Qt Company and start checking out the repository over at Qt, where apparently the real action is:

 * [PySide2 wiki](https://wiki.qt.io/PySide2)
 * [PySide2 repositories](https://codereview.qt-project.org/#/admin/projects/?filter=pyside)